cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Country:single
 demo: '#examples/autocomplete/country.vue'
 ---
-Autocompletes can be used as a country selector using the `items` prop.
+Autocomplete can be used as a country selector using the `items` prop.
 The `items` prop accepts an array of objects with a `text` and `value` property.
 ::